 There are two main ways to get to Austria’s capital – by boat with the Twin City Liner and by train.
 The boat ride on the Danube is a unique experience in itself and we highly recommend you do it at least one way.
 Therefore, our itinerary starts at Schwedenplatz where the landing platform of the City Liner is, and ends at the Vienna Main Train Station (Wien Hauptbahnhof).
 It works as well the other way around (from Hauptbahnhof to Schwedenplatz).
 If you decide to travel by one means of transportation only, the two points are conveniently connected by a 10 minutes ride on the underground line number 1 (U1).
 In this case, at the end of your itinerary, just take the metro back to the starting point.

-We suggest to include a stop at a traditional Viennese coffee house during your visit and if possible, lunch/dinner at an Austrian restaurant.
+We suggest to include a stop at a traditional Viennese coffee house during your visit and if possible, lunch/dinner at an Austrian restaurant (an example is this traditional dinner show at the Wiener Rathauskeller or this culinary experience with 7 delicious specialties at the “Stefanie” restaurant).
 As you read through the circuit below, you will find a lot of suggestions for cafés and restaurants, as well as our top picks for coffee to go and places for a quick bite.
 To help coordinate, we have assembled a checklist which you can print and take along.
 It breaks down the amount of time to be spent on each portion of the itinerary, options for food and drink so you can think ahead how you’d like to organize the day, and lists the sights that should not be missed.
 As we live in Vienna, you can actually contact us before your visit with any questions.

 Arrive in Vienna with the Twin City Liner: enjoy some Viennese treats at the Schwedenplatz